How to Properly Set Up a Mortgage Escrow Account: Step-by-Step Guide

 Assets and Liabilities

 Notso Real Estate has no record of an Escrow Account, nor do they reduce their Notes Payable with principal payments.
 They have also underrepresented their assets and overstated their liabilities.
-Unfortunately, Notso Real Estate is making financial decisions off of faulty information.
+Unfortunately, Notso Real Estate is making financial decisions based on faulty information.

 In Closing